alexisv/blog/docs/_posts/2025-04-12-nsx-integration.markdown

 1. Save the changes.
 1. Configure Routing on the Physical Router and Tier-0 Gateway
 1. On the physical router, configure a static route to the subnets 10.1.1.0/24, 10.1.2.0/24, and 10.2.1.0/24 via 192.168.50.13, which is the virtual IP address of the tier-0 gateway's external interface.
-1. In NSX Manager, go to NetworkingTier-0 Gateways.
+1. In NSX Manager, go to Networking->Tier-0 Gateways.
 1. Edit T0-gateway-1.
-1. Under RoutingStatic Routes, click Set and click Add Static Route.
+1. Under Routing->Static Routes, click Set and click Add Static Route.
 1. In the Name field, enter default.
 1. In the Network field, enter 0.0.0.0/0.
 1. Click Set Next Hops.